Accessibility statement

 Tourism website

-Our Tourism website - VisitPendle - is provided by Simpleview.
+Our Tourism website - VisitPendle - is from by Simpleview.

 It is not currently WCAG 2.1.
 AA compliant.
 More information about the work we are doing to achieve compliancy is in the What We're Doing To Improve Accessibility section.